 The sons readily agreed and then tried to break the bundle.
 Despite trying their best, they could not break the sticks.
 The sons told their father of their failure.

 The old man said, “My dear sons, see!
 Breaking every single stick individually was easy for you, but breaking them in a bundle, you could not do.
 By staying united, nobody can harm you.
 If you continue to quarrel, then anyone can quickly defeat you.”

 The old man continued, “I ask that you stay united.”
-Then, the three sons understood there’s power in unity, and promised their father they would all stay together.
+The three sons then understood that there’s power in unity and promised their father they would all stay together.

 15. The Bear and the Two Friends

 One day, two friends were walking through the forest.
 They knew the forest was a dangerous place and that anything could happen.
 So, they promised to remain close to each other in case of any danger.

 All of a sudden, a big bear approached them.
 One of the friends quickly climbed a nearby tree, leaving the other friend behind.